 However, a limited number of VPN companies continue to support Windows Vista today, despite that most businesses focus on VPN solutions for Windows 10.

 If you’re a Vista user, you know that you’re exposed to security risks.
 But you can get equipped with a reliable VPN to secure your connections and protect your online privacy.

-In this article, we handpicked and tested the best VPN apps for Windows Vista that still work.
+In this article, we handpicked and tested the best VPN app for Windows Vista that still works.
 We’re also guiding you every step of the installation process.

 What’s the best VPN for Vista that actually works?